ipfs/specs/RFC/0001-lightweight-rfc-process.md

 # Motivation

 Today, protocol design discussions often take place in a repository of an IPFS implementation.
-These conversations are unintentionally obscured from the useful input of IPFS Stewards, other implementations, service operators and the wider IPFS Community.
+These conversations are unintentionally obscured from the useful input of [Specs Stewards], other implementations, service operators and the wider IPFS Community.

 The IPFS Project needs a mechanism for proposing and evaluating specification